Skip to content

 Exceptions (Raises):

-A multi-mode TCP/UDP network communication server utility class, used to establish network communication between PX6x flight controllers and the simulation environment in RflySim drone swarm simulations.
+TCP/UDP multi-mode network communication server utility class, used to establish network communication between PX6x flight controllers and the simulation environment in RflySim drone swarm simulations.
 It supports switching among four connection modes: TCP server, TCP client, UDP client, and UDP server.

 Return Value (Returns):